Jharkhand Party

-The Jharkhand Party (JP) is a political party in India formed in 1949 by Jaipal Singh Munda.
+The Jharkhand Party (JKP) is one of the oldest political parties in India. formed on 5 March 1949 by Marang Gomke Jaipal Singh Munda in Ranchi.
 The party grew out of the demand for a separate Jharkhand state.

 The Jharkhand Party participated in the Bihar Legislative Assembly elections of 1952, 1957, and 1962.
-For more than 15 years, the Jharkand Party was the only major opposition political party against the Indian National Congress in Bihar.
+For more than 15 years, the Jharkhand Party was the only major opposition political party against the Indian National Congress in Bihar.
 In 1955, the Jharkhand Party submitted a memorandum for the creation of a separate state of Jharkhand to the States Reorganization Commission, but the state was not created for linguistic and economic reasons.